 The Inn at Otter Crest (from $99, 800-452-2101) is an oceanfront resort hotel in Otter Rock on its own headland with tide pools below.
 The suites are perfect for families.

-Rooms at the Depoe Bay Inn (from $119, 800-228-0448) overlook the snug little harbor- watch fishing boats and seals pass by while you enjoy the inn’s complimentary breakfast.
+Rooms at the Depoe Bay Inn (from $119, 800-228-0448, no kids allowed) overlook the snug little harbor- watch fishing boats and seals pass by while you enjoy the inn’s complimentary breakfast.

 Where to Eat